schibo/1964js/README.md

 * CoffeeScript
 * Java

-## To setup your Linux environment:
+## To setup your Linux/Mac environment with a Bash shell:
 ```
 sudo apt-get install ruby
 sudo gem install slim